 In 2007, Justin was called back to the Texas Annual Conference of the United Methodist Church, where he is an elder, and was appointed Associate Pastor at St. Luke’s United Methodist Church in Houston, Texas.
 For six years from 2008 to 2014, Justin served as the Executive and Lead Pastor of the Gethsemane Campus of St. Luke’s Church and led it through a remarkable period of growth in ministry and service to its community.

 From 2014 to June 2017 Justin served as the Chief Ministry Officer of the United Methodist Publishing House in Nashville, Tennessee.
 During this time he has also continued to frequently offer lectures, sermons, and lead worship.

-Justin and his wife Chaka live in Chapel Hill with their three sons, Zan, Max, and Lawson.
+Justin has three sons, Zan, Max, and Lawson.

-Daniel lives in south Durham with his wife, Kirsten, and their baby boy, Caleb.
-They enjoy good food, working out, watching sports (Go Wolfpack!), reading, watching Netflix, hiking, playing with Caleb, and generally making each other laugh.
+Daniel lives in south Durham with his wife, Kirsten, their son, Caleb and their daughter, Lydia.
+They enjoy good food, working out, watching sports (Go Wolfpack!), reading, watching Netflix, hiking, playing with their children, and generally making each other laugh.